Sesha-Ganesh/pepe-jean-customer-portal/README.md

 -  Entire application is based on React Functional Components and Hooks
 -  useReducer , context hooks are used for global-state management.
--  As the contest required avoiding usage of third-party libraries, styling is done using plain CSS only.

-ie,...Avoided libraries are 'Redux' for state-management and 'Tailwind CSS' for styling.
+-  React-router-dom is used for routing between pages.

+Note:
+- React useContext and useReducer combined can produce Global state management similar to Redux